Dan Carlson

 Daniel Steven Carlson (born January 26, 1970) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) from 1996 through 1999, then played in Nippon Professional Baseball (NPB) during 2000.
-He is currently the assistant pitching coach for the Arizona Diamondbacks.
+He played in Major League Baseball (MLB) from 1996 through 1999 for the San Francisco Giants, Tampa Bay Devil Rays, and Arizona Diamondbacks, and in Nippon Professional Baseball (NPB) in 2000 for the Chunichi Dragons.

-Career
+Playing career

 Carlson played college baseball at Mt.
 Hood Community College, a member of the Northwest Athletic Association of Community Colleges (NWAACC) based in Gresham, Oregon.
 He was selected by the San Francisco Giants in the 33rd round of the 1989 MLB draft.
 Carlson played in Minor League Baseball from 1990 through 2001, appearing in 311 games (202 starts) while compiling a 105–69 win–loss record.
 He spent most of his career, parts of nine seasons, at the Triple-A level.